 The following table summarizes our financial data.
-We have derived the following summary financial data for the years ended December 31, 2011, 2012 and 201 from our audited financial statements.
-The summary financial data for the six months ended June 30, 2014 and 2013 and the balance sheet data as of June 30, 2014 have been derived from our unaudited interim financial statements.
-The unaudited interim financial results have been prepared on the same basis as the audited financial statements and reflect all adjustments necessary to fairly reflect our financial position as of June 30, 2014 and results of operations for the six months ended June 30, 2014 and 2013.
+We have derived the following summary financial data for the years ended December 31, 2011, 2012 and 2013 from our audited financial statements.
+The summary financial data for the three months ended March 31, 2014 and 2013 and the balance sheet data as of March 31, 2014 have been derived from our unaudited interim financial statements.
+The unaudited interim financial results have been prepared on the same basis as the audited financial statements and reflect all adjustments necessary to fairly reflect our financial position as of March 31, 2014 and results of operations for the three months ended March 31, 2014 and 2013.
 Our historical results are not necessarily indicative of the results that may be expected in the future.
-The following summary financial data should be read in conjunction with: (i) "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our financial statements and related notes appearing in our Annual Report on Form 10-K for the year ended December 31, 2013 and incorporated by reference in this prospectus, (ii) our Quarterly Reports on Form 10-Q for the quarters ended March 31, 2014 and June 30, 2014 and (iii) our financial statements and related notes appearing in our Current Report o Form 8-K filed on June 2, 2014, as amended on June 16, 2014 and August 29, 2014, and incorporated by reference in this prospectus.
-For more details on how you ca obtain the documents incorporated by reference in this prospectus, see "Where You Can Find More Information" and "Incorporation by Reference."
+The following summary financial data should be read in conjunction with: (i) "Management's Discussion and Analysis of Financial Condition and Results of Operations," and our financial statements and related notes appearing in our Annual Report on Form 10-K for the year ended December 31, 2013 and incorporated by reference in this prospectus, and (ii) our financial statements and related notes appearing in our Current Report on Form 8-K filed on June 2, 2014, as amended on June 16, 2014 and incorporated by reference in this prospectus.
+For more details on how you can obtain the documents incorporated by reference in this prospectus, see "Where You Can Find More Information" and "Incorporation by Reference."